-In early Fall of 2014, a group of dedicated Budoka thought of the idea of establishing a Meifu Shinkage Ryu group in Saskatchewan Canada.
-Shortly after, Dr. Chris de Feijter invited Otsuka-Sensei to teach the first Meifu Shinkage Ryu Seminar in Canada in March 2015.
-During the following years, seminars occurred in Saskatchewan and Manitoba.
-For 2018, the first MSR Alberta seminar is scheduled for February 20 & 21, in Calgary.
+In late summer of 2014, I thought of the idea of establishing a Meifu Shinkage Ryu group in Saskatchewan Canada.
+After about 5 months of hard learning, I invited Otsuka-Sensei to teach the first Meifu Shinkage Ryu Seminar in Canada in March 2015.
+During the following years, seminars occurred in Alberta, Saskatchewan and Manitoba.
+The most current seminar was in Saskatchewan, in winter of 2023.

 Join our groups of dedicated enthusiasts and become part of the Meifu Shinkage Ryu family in Canada.
 Our members are in Saskatchewan, Alberta, Ontario, Prince Edward Island, Quebec, and even Buffalo New York (USA).
 We would love to work with you!

 BO-SHURIKEN (棒手裏剣) Bo-shuriken as used in Meifu Shinkage Ryu are designed based off the Katori Shinto Ryu Bo-shuriken (sometimes also …Read more

 FUNDO KUSARI (分銅鎖) The Fundo Kusari is typically known in other schools of martial art as the Manrikigusari (power of 10.000).
 Someya-Sensei, …Read more

 SHOKEN (掌剣) Various hand held blades are also studied, normally starting at 3rd kyu level.
 Shoken come in various forms, however the main …Read more